Lloyd's of London

 Lloyd's of London, generally known simply as Lloyd's, is an insurance and reinsurance market located in London, England.
 Unlike most of its competitors in the industry, it is not an insurance company; rather, Lloyd's is a corporate body governed by the Lloyd's Act 1871 and subsequent Acts of Parliament.
 It operates as a partially-mutualised marketplace within which multiple financial backers, grouped in syndicates, come together to pool and spread risk.
-These underwriters, or "members", are a collection of both corporations and private individuals, the latter being traditionally known as "Names".
+These underwriters, or "members", include both corporations and private individuals, the latter being traditionally known as "Names".